 Bharatanatyam dance is a classical dance from Tamil Nadu, South India and originally performed by maidens who dedicated themselves as temple dancers and musicians.
-It involves complicated and angular movement and is now practiced and performed by both male and female dancers.
+It involves complicated and angular movements but is now practiced and performed by both male and female dancers.

 Traditional Dance Music

-Bharatanatyam, also spelt as Bharathanatyam, is known for its grace and sculpturesque poses.
+Bharatanatyam, also spelled as Bharathanatyam, is known for its grace and sculpturesque poses.
 As with most Asian dances, Bharathanatyam dance encompasses traditional dance music and theatre.
-The name is derived from the basic concept of other dances, which are Bhava, Raga and Thaala.
+The name is derived from the basic concept of other dances, which are Bhava, Raga, and Thaala.

-The Bharatanatyam dance that you see now is no longer the original dance steps but based on the modern reinterpretation by the Thanjavoor brothers during the early 18th century.
+The Bharatanatyam dance that you see now is no longer the original dance steps but is based on the modern re-interpretation by the Thanjavoor brothers during the early 18th century.

 Bharatanatyam Dance has its root in Chennai.
-However, as reported in the Aug 23, 2012 edition of The Times of India, many of the dancers left the city for better prospect and pay, elsewhere.
-Chennai has to reinvent itself to claim back the title as the dance capital for Bharatanatyam Dance.
+As reported in the Aug 23, 2012, edition of The Times of India, many of the dancers left the city for a better prospect and pay.
+Chennai paid a high price for this loss and has to reinvent itself to claim back the title as the dance capital for Bharatanatyam Dance.

 Fan Dance from Korea originated and rise to prominence during the Joseon Dynasty (1392 until 1910), a period that saw the rise in art and culture, science, technology and trade in Korea.
 It was also during this period that Korea chooses Confucianism as its official religion instead of Buddhism, and Seoul was adopted as the capital city of Korea.